dinusv/qml-gantt/README.md

 ## Usage

 The project can be used as an externally linked library or by including the source files directly.
-(The first version would be the preferred one).
+(The first option would be the preferred one).

 ### Compiling and linking to the library